Sigmmma/mek/READMES/scraps_readme.txt

 space apart when each frame is played, effectively doubling the animation length.
 Cool huh?

-Halo_Meter_Extractor:
-This is capable of extracting the bitmaps from all meter images in the tags folder to tga files.
-This was a test, so dont even bother with it.

 Halo_Animation_Decompressor:
 Decompresses compressed animations found in model_animation tags.
 This one isnt completely finished, as the decompression is screwy and I haven't figured